The Compleat Sean Bean is owned and maintained by Vancouver screenwriter Winona Kent. To visit Winona's page, please click here.

 Sean's most recent projects are independent horror flick, The Dark; Disney's Flightplan, with Jodie Foster; Dreamworks' The Island; WB's North Country; the movie version of the videogame Silent Hill; The Elder Scrolls IV: Oblivion videogame; Sharpe's Challenge for ITV and BBC America; Faceless, a one-hour tv pilot for Fox Television, UK indie film Outlaw, a bold remake of The Hitcher (in which he takes on Rutger Hauer's original role) and Far North, filmed in Norway from September until November 2006.

-Sean's latest project, Root of All Evil (formerly The Cache), was filmed in September 2007 in Chicago.
+Root of All Evil (formerly The Cache), was filmed in September 2007 in Chicago.

 A common misperception of me is...that I am a tough, rough northerner, which I suppose I am really.
 But I'm pretty mild-mannered most of the time.
 It's the parts that you play I guess.
 I don't mind it.
 I'm not a tough guy.
 I'd like to act as a fair, easy-going, kind man at some point.
 (Sean quoted in The Independent, 09 March 2007)